-Some common reducing agents include metals such as Na, Fe, Zn, Al and non-metals such as C, S, H2.
-Some compounds and also the Hydracids such as HCl, HI, HBr, H2S behave as good reducing agents.
-A brief explanation over some reducing agents are given below-
+Some common reducing agents include metals such as Na, Fe, Zn, Al and non-metals such as C, S, and H2.
+Some compounds and also the Hydracids such as HCl, HI, HBr, and H2S behave as good reducing agents.
+A brief explanation of some reducing agents are given below-

 - Lithium– Lithium is a chemical element with atomic number 3 and a symbol Li.
 It appears like a soft and silvery-white metal and belongs to the alkali metal group of the periodic table.
 It is said to be a strong reducing agent when placed in solutions.

 - Iodides– The salts of Iodides are said to be mild reducing agents.
 They react with oxygen to give out iodine.
 These also possess various antioxidant properties.

-- Reducing sugars– Reducing sugars are those which behave in a similar as that of the reducing agents because of the free ketone group or a free aldehyde group present.
-All monosaccharides along with disaccharides, polysaccharides, oligosaccharides are said to be reducing sugars.
+- Reducing sugars– Reducing sugars are those which behave similarly to that the reducing agents because of the free ketone group or a free aldehyde group present.
+All monosaccharides, along with disaccharides, polysaccharides, and oligosaccharides are said to be reducing sugars.

 Which is the strongest reducing agent?

-Due to the smallest standard reduction potential, lithium is the strongest reduction agent.
-It decreases another substance when something is oxidized, becoming a reduction agent.
-Lithium is, therefore, the most powerful reducing agent.
+Due to the smallest standard reduction potential, lithium is the strongest reducing agent.